 Inventory management is complex.
 By adopting ratios for inventory management and supply chain, you’ll be able to better analyze benchmarks and key performance indicators, such as sales performance and product turnover.
 In addition, you’ll have a more accurate way to monitor the growth of your business and areas of opportunity along the way.
 To benefit from this level of standardization, plan to implement common inventory ratios like inventory turnover, cost of goods sold, and days’ sale average.

-Get familiar with these 6 inventory formulas and ratios
+Get familiar with these 6 essential inventory ratios and formulas:

 Inventory turnover, also called stock turn, signifies how often a specific product is sold and replaced in a period of time.
 Depending on the product, the time period could be anywhere from a calendar year or a season to weekly (for items like fresh food).